The All-Story Magazine: Publication history

 In 1882, Frank Munsey launched The Golden Argosy, a children's weekly magazine.
-The title changed to just The Argosy in 1888, and in 1896 Munsey switched to using coarse pulp paper, and printing only fiction, thus launching the first pulp magazine.
+The title changed to just The Argosy in 1888, and in 1896, Munsey switched to using coarse pulp paper, and printing only fiction, thus launching the first pulp magazine.
 It was immediately successful.
 Other publishers brought out competing magazines, such as Street & Smith's The Popular Magazine in 1903, and Story-Press's The Monthly Story Magazine in 1905.
 As the competition grew, Munsey decided to add another pulp title.

 Munsey launched The All-Story Magazine in January 1905 on a monthly schedule with Robert H. Davis as the editor, and Davis hired Thomas Newell Metcalf to work for him as managing editor.
 Munsey had hired Davis early in 1904 to work on the New York Sunday News, but sold it in April of that year, and Davis had been fiction editor of Munsey's Magazine since then.

-In March 1914 All-Story's schedule switched to weekly, and in May of that year it was combined with another Munsey pulp, The Cavalier, under the title All-Story Cavalier Weekly.
+In March 1914 All-Storys schedule switched to weekly, and in May of that year it was combined with another Munsey pulp, The Cavalier, under the title All-Story Cavalier Weekly.
 Davis and Metcalf had each dealt with some All-Story contributors up to that point, but thereafter Davis took over working with the writers who had been Metcalf's responsibility.
 The following year the "Cavalier" was dropped, and it continued as All-Story Weekly again until 1920, when it was merged into The Argosy.
 The combined magazine was retitled Argosy All-Story Weekly, and retained that name until 1929.